amicuchu/NintendoClientsWiki/PIA-Protocol.md

 ## Payload
 This part of the packet may be [encrypted](#encryption).
 A packet may contain more than one payload (the number of payloads is determined from the size of packet).

-On the Wii U, all payloads are padded with 0's such that their size is a multiple of 4 bytes.
-On the Switch, all payloads are padded with 0xFF such that their size is a multiple of 16 bytes.
+All payloads are padded with 0's such that their size is a multiple of 4 bytes.

 *Wii U and Switch (up to 5.3):*